 1. Namestie Majstra Pavla, November 2002.
 The winter of 2002 was a memorable one for me.
 Among the many adventures enjoyed during those freezing cold Slovak months was a fantastic magical mystery tour bus trip around the country with my newfound friends and teaching colleagues.
 The little town of Levoča, situated in the Prešov region of Eastern Slovakia, was just one of many stops we made over a three day journey.
 With only an hour or so to jump off and enjoy its olde-worlde feel and UNESCO-endorsed architecture, there was no time to lose!
-It was a chilly, grey afternoon and there was an almost unnerving feel to the deserted main square.
+It was a chilly, grey afternoon and there was an almost unnerving feel to the deserted old town square.
 Protected by a squadron of ghostly trees, this imposing statue of Ludovít Štúr holds court. Štúr was a nineteenth century politician, poet, journalist, teacher, philosopher and linguist.

 3. Baroque Church, November 2002.
 Levoča has a population of around fifteen thousand people, though I don’t recall seeing so much as a single local during our explorations.
 If I remember correctly it was a Sunday so the shops were all closed, as were the handful of churches we came upon, like this one.
 This desolation actually helped with the pervasive sense of history oozing from the town.
 Nearly a thousand Jews, a large chunk of its community, were carted off to concentration camps during The Second World War, while in the summer of 1995 a staggering six hundred and fifty thousand people descended on the area for a visit by Pope John Paul II.